abalabanb/wacomtablet/README.md

 Configuration of action 'showkey' is currently considered 'beta', it may freeze the machine if you try it.

+Multitouch tablets cannot be supported right now because AmigaOS does not have support for it.
+Once AmigaOS gets proper support for such feature, this driver could be updated to support such tablets.

 Supported tablet informations
 -----------------------------